Sol Bamba: Cardiff City defender confirms he is cancer-free | Goal.com

 The centre-back was rock solid for Cardiff as they gained promotion to the Premier League in the 2017-18 season.

-He was consistent for the Bluebirds before suffering an injury in July 2019 and could only look on as the club were relegated to the Championship.
+He was consistent for the Bluebirds before suffering an injury in July 2019 and could only look on as the club was relegated to the Championship.

-Bamba has made more than 100 appearances for Cardiff since joining the club and now since he will be returning fully to action, he will be expected to continue with his impressive defensive showings.
+Bamba has made more than 100 appearances for Cardiff since joining the club.

-The defender will be expected to use the pre-season to gain his fitness and make more impact for Cardiff next campaign.